MrWerewolf/Bloggyll/about.md

 ---
 layout: page
-title: About the Jekyll Blog Boilerplate
+title: About Bloggyll
 ---

 ![profile](/img/about/profile_m.gif){:.left}

-The Jekyll Blog Boilerplate is a minimal [Jekyll][jekyll] theme utilizing [Compass][compass] and built from the [HTML5 Boilerplate][h5bp].
+Bloggyll is a minimal [Jekyll][jekyll] theme utilizing [Compass][compass] and built from the [HTML5 Boilerplate][h5bp].
 Many common patterns found in Jekyll sites are implimented here to get you started with your own site in no time.
 This theme is meant to be easy for you to add your